Dai-dirk/Dai-dirk.github.io/_pages/about.md

 - **Approximate Computing**: Transcendental Function Approximation and Hardware Implementation
 - **System on Chip Design**: CPU-Accelerator Heterogeneous System

-**I am currently on the job market and open to research and industrial positions in computer architecture and accelerator design.**
+**I am currently (2025-2026) on the job market and open to research and industrial positions in computer architecture and accelerator design.
+If my background matches your needs, please feel free to contact me directly.**

 Selected Publications
 ======